reactleaf/modal/README.md

 1. `openModal({ type: "...", overlayOptions: HERE })`

-- This options are applied ONLY that modal opens.
+- This options are applied ONLY to the modal opens by the call.

 2. When you exports Modal Components